algosup/2023-2024-project-3-virtual-processor-team-8/User_Manual.md

 To launch the virtual processor, open the folder where you extracted the files and double-click on the `Virtual_Processor.cmd` file.
 That will launch a terminal window and the virtual processor will be ready to use.
 The terminal window will ask you if you want to enter the path to the file you want to execute.
-You will need to answer `y` to enter the path of your file at least once and the next time you can refuse to enter the path by answering `n` to the question.
+You will need to answer `y` to enter the path of your file at least once and the next time you can refuse to enter the path by answering `n` to the question which will run the previously added path.
 In case of a syntax error, the terminal window will display the error message and the line where the error was found (e.g. `Syntax error at line 8: lrf is not an instruction`).
 If there is no error, the terminal window will display the result of the program.